alexisflesch/mathquest/app/plan.md

 - Zero backward compatibility maintained as per requirements
 - Each phase builds upon previous completed work
 - Documentation updated continuously in log.md

+---

+# Plan: Remove Offline Participants from Lobby

+## Problem
+Disconnected users remain in the lobby participant list as "offline", causing the lobby to appear populated by users who are no longer present.

+## Goals
+- Ensure the lobby only displays currently connected (online) users.
+- Remove participant objects from Redis and backend state when users disconnect.

+## Steps

+1. **Audit Current Disconnect Handling**
+   - Review the code that handles socket disconnects and participant cleanup.
+   - Identify where participants are marked as offline but not removed.

+2. **Update Disconnect Logic**
+   - Modify the disconnect handler to remove participant objects from Redis and backend state when a user disconnects.
+   - Ensure this does not interfere with game state if the user is in an active game.

+3. **Update Lobby Participant Query**
+   - Ensure any code that fetches the lobby participant list only includes users with `online: true`.

+4. **Test Cases**
+   - User joins and leaves lobby: should be removed from the list.
+   - Multiple users join/leave: only online users are shown.
+   - User disconnects during a game: ensure correct handling (may differ from lobby).

+5. **Logging and Monitoring**
+   - Add logs for participant removal events.
+   - Monitor for unexpected removals or errors.

+6. **Deployment and Verification**
+   - Deploy changes to staging.
+   - Verify with manual and automated tests.